 How to Market Your Vacant Utah Land

 Unlike selling your house in Utah, it’s not just about the location.
 It’s about the existing amenities; ones which drive buyers and investors more than price alone.
+These things are all important when you want to sell land without a realtor.

 Most homeowners don’t consider an existing septic system or gas line to be an amenity.
 But if you’re selling land, it positively is one.
 Utility hookups?
 That’s an amenity.
 Standing timber?
 That can be an inconvenience which can ultimately lower your asking price depending on how you’re marketing the property.